 This program is mostly true to the classical method but also includes some Charlotte Mason elements.

 You can try Compass Classroom on a 2-week FREE trial.

 What CC Say About Themselves

 One of the many benefits of homeschooling with a Christian homeschool curriculum is that educators have a standard purpose for education: to glorify God through the pursuit of truth so that our children grow to reflect this excellence of Christ to this lost and broken world.
-This Christ-centered educational style which combines grammar, dialectic and rhetoric phases has proven immensely successful and has cultivated great Christian leaders throughout history.
-No matter which stance secular education takes, the Christian foundation will always be the focus of a Classical Conversations.
+This Christ-centered educational style which combines grammar, dialectic, and rhetoric phases, has proven immensely successful and has cultivated great Christian leaders throughout history.
+No matter which stance secular education takes, the Christian foundation will always be the focus of Classical Conversations.